oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-The Red Hat Enterprise Virtualization Manager accesses virtualization hosts via SSH.
+oVirt accesses virtualization hosts via SSH.
 To do this it logs in as the `root` user using an encrypted key for authentication.
 You must follow this procedure to ensure that SSH is configured to allow this.

 **Warning**

-The first time the Red Hat Enterprise Virtualization Manager is connected to the host it will install an authentication key.
+The first time oVirt is connected to the host it will install an authentication key.
 In the process it will overwrite any existing keys contained in the `/root/.ssh/authorized_keys` file.

 ⁠